Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Introduction

-The present paper extends the analysis performed in Refs.~\cite{Linsefors:2013cd,Bolliet:2017czc,Martineau:2017sti} by also including the effects of radiation as an additional ingredient of the energy density budget around the bounce.
-There are many good reasons for including radiation in these studies. {}Firstly, it is not excluded at all that prior to inflation the Universe could have been radiation dominated.
+The present paper extends the analysis performed in Refs.~\cite{Linsefors:2013cd,Bolliet:2017czc,Martineau:2017sti,Shahalam:2017wba,Li:2018fco,Sharma:2018vnv,Li:2019ipm,Shahalam:2019mpw} by considering higher powers of the monomial potential and analyzing the duration of inflation with a Higgs-like potential as a function of the vacuum expectation value (\textrm{VEV}).
+These analyses provided us with a great comparison tool for the second part of our work, where we consider radiation as an additional ingredient of the energy density budget around the bounce, which is done for the first time.
+There are many good reasons for including radiation in these studies.
+First, it is not excluded at all that prior to inflation the Universe could have been radiation dominated.
 In fact, radiation has been claimed to be an important ingredient in setting appropriate initial conditions for inflation~\cite{Bastero-Gil:2016mrl}.
-Dissipative effects are naturally expected in the early Universe where radiation can be produced either by decaying processes involving the own inflaton field through its coupling to other fields or through other fields not directly coupled to the inflaton.
-These processes, that can also lead to reheating at the end of cold inflation, as the inflaton oscillates around its minimum, are expected similarly to occur in the prebounce phase, deep in the contracting phase, where the inflaton also displays oscillations.
+Dissipative effects are naturally expected in the early Universe, where radiation can be produced either by decaying processes involving the inflaton field through its coupling to other fields or through other fields not directly coupled to the inflaton.
+These processes---which can also lead to reheating at the end of cold inflation as the inflaton oscillates around its minimum---are similarly expected to occur in the pre-bounce phase, deep in the contracting phase, where the inflaton also displays oscillations.
 In fact, initial conditions in the contracting phase with inflaton oscillations are exactly the initial conditions advocated in Refs.~\cite{Linsefors:2013cd,Bolliet:2017czc,Martineau:2017sti}.
-In addition, radiation production may not even need strong breaking of adiabaticity caused by the inflaton oscillations but can also happen under quasi-adiabatic conditions.
+In addition, radiation production may not even need strong breaking of adiabaticity caused by the inflaton oscillations but can also happen under quasiadiabatic conditions.
 An outstanding example of this is radiation production processes happening in the warm inflation picture~\cite{Berera:2008ar} (for earlier studies of warm inflation in the context of LQC see, for example, Refs.~\cite{Zhang:2013yr,Herrera:2010yg,Herrera:2014mca,Graef:2018ulg,Benetti:2019kgw}).
 There are also many other possible sources of radiation, including gravitational particle production mechanisms~\cite{Parker:1968mv,Parker:1969au}.
 In particular, gravitational particle production has been shown to be very efficient in the bounce phase of several models~\cite{Quintin:2014oea,Tavakoli:2014mra,Haro:2015zda,Hipolito-Ricaldi:2016kqq,Celani:2016cwm,Scardua:2018omf,Zago:2018huk} and we also expect the same to happen in LQC, as recently shown in Ref.~\cite{Graef:2020qwe}.
-The presence of radiation may affect adversely the predictions for inflation in LQC and it provides the main motivation for the present work.
+The presence of radiation may adversely affect the predictions for inflation in LQC, and this provides the main motivation for the present work.